ataraxialinux/ataraxia/README.md

 ## Where I can get it?

-You can download [sedcond beta version](https://github.com/JanusLinux/janus/releases/download/1.0-beta2/januslinux.iso) of januslinux which compiled on 05th June of 2018.
+You can download [second beta version](https://github.com/JanusLinux/janus/releases/download/1.0-beta2/januslinux.iso) of januslinux which compiled on 05th June of 2018.
 It have bugs.

 ## How I can contact and help you with development?